hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_and_their_ai_companions_piloting_a_5960d372-76be-4878-b6c6-8bece6fc0d72-0_1.content.md

 <!--font:Montserrat-->

-# AInauts: Galactic Exploration.
+# Ainauts: Galactic Exploration.

 Welcome to our space exploration website!
-Our team of AInauts and their AI companions are on a mission to discover the mysteries of the universe.
+Our team of Ainauts and their AI companions are on a mission to discover the mysteries of the universe.
 As you browse through our content, you'll find stunning visuals that showcase the beauty and complexity of space.

 ## Wallpaper: Piloting Through the Heart of the Galaxy

-Behold our latest wallpaper featuring our AInauts piloting a massive spacecraft through the heart of a galaxy.
+Behold our latest wallpaper featuring our Ainauts piloting a massive spacecraft through the heart of a galaxy.
 The image captures the awe-inspiring sight of stars and nebulae all around them.
 It's a testament to the wonders of space and the power of technology.

 > "The universe is full of magical things patiently waiting for our wits to grow sharper." - Eden Phillpotts